buckie/cv/cv/cv.md

 Python
 :   ★★★★★

     By far my most comfortable language.
 I have significant experience with the majority of its major libraries for the domains of application development (e.g. django, flask), data science (e.g. pandas, scikit-learn) and numerical/performance critical applications (e.g. numpy, pytables, cython).
-I have also taught/mentored several people of varying skill levels in python.
+I have also mentored several people of varying skill levels in python.

 VBA
 :   ★★★★★